10 Ways To Get Children To Form A Reading Habit

 1. Books, books, books all around!

-Surrounding your child with books from a very early age is probably the most effective way to encourage and instill the love for reading.
+Surrounding your child with books from a very early age is probably the most effective way to encourage and instil the love for reading.
 Limiting screen time (on TV and other gadgets) is also best, especially for very young children.

 Without the distractions of the television and other electronic gadgets, your child will be more likely to pick up a book and read, and thus, be more likely to form a reading habit.